Mateusz290/Note-Manager/README.md

 b) Steps how to run scripts that will setup database for the project

 No script is required.
-Proper database objects are created by spring jpa.
+Proper database objects are created by spring jpa module.

 c) Steps how to build and run the project